Leeks braised in butter, white wine, and chicken bone broth with fresh herbs and lemon juice. Absolutely unconventional

 - 4 large leeks, white and light green parts only, root ends trimmed, halved lengthwise and rinsed thoroughly

 - 1/4 cup chicken bone broth or vegetable broth

 - Fresh ground black pepper

 - In a large skillet (ideally nonstick one), melt 2 tablespoons butter over medium-high heat.
 Sprinkle the sugar and 1/4 teaspoon salt evenly over the bottom of the skillet.

 - Gently place leeks into the skillet in a single layer, cut side down.
 Cook for about 5 minutes, shaking the skillet occasionally until the cut side of the leeks is golden brown.
 If your leeks brown too quickly, adjust the heat.

-- Now, add wine, chicken broth and fresh thyme.
+- Now, add wine, chicken bone broth and fresh thyme.
 Reduce the heat to low, cover and simmer until the leeks are tender and translucent, about 10 minutes.